 - Special Needs Teacher

 - Religious Studies - A suitably qualified teacher of Religious Studies who has experience teaching A level (or equivalent) Ethics and preferably experience teaching IGCSE (or equivalent) New Testament/Gospels.
 Experience teaching and/or a qualification in Philosophy of Religion would be desirable but not essential.

 Preferred applicants will hold the following skills, qualifications and attributes:

-Committed, practising Christians Fluent in English Suitably qualified with degree and relevant teaching experience Willing to serve on local Indian salaries Willing to participate fully in the life of a busy boarding school (including extra-curricular activities and dorm parenting or support)
+Committed, practicing Christians.
+Fluent in English.
+Suitably qualified with degree and relevant teaching experience.
+Willing to serve on local Indian salaries Willing to participate fully in the life of a busy boarding school (including extra-curricular activities and dorm parenting or support)